39alpha/39alpharesearch.org/content/donate/_index.md

 ---
 # Donate to 39 Alpha Research

 Science costs money, be it for computing resources, publication fees, or conference travel.
-As an nonprofit, completely independent of a university or any other research institution, 39 Alpha is constantly looking for financial support in the form of grants, fellowships and most importantly, donations.
+As a nonprofit, completely independent of a university or any other research institution, 39 Alpha is constantly looking for financial support in the form of grants, fellowships and most importantly, donations.